openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 The `bootstrap.ign` must be used to create the bootstrap node.
 Most of the cloud providers have size limits in the user data, so you must store the `bootstrap.ign` externally, then retrieve it in the boot process.
-If the cloud provider offer a blob service allowing the creation of a signed HTTPS URL, it can be used to store and serve the ignition file for bootstrap.
+If the cloud provider offers a blob service allowing the creation of a signed HTTPS URL, it can be used to store and serve the ignition file for bootstrap.

 The following example is an ignition file which can be used to fetch a remote ignition